This article has links to products and services we love, which we may make commission from.

 As you drive up the northwest, you will see this massive stretch of white sand poking out in the distance.

-On approach you will discover that Balnakeil Beach is different from the others; it has sand dunes layered up at the back of it with cows grazing on any spare grass!
+On approach, you will discover that Balnakeil Beach is different from the others; it has sand dunes layered up at the back of it, and cows graze on any spare grass!

 Durness

-It costs £10 to do the small boat ride, which takes you deeper into the cave as tour guides tell you about their successful discoveries and scary encounters (May-September).
+There is a fee to do the small boat ride, which takes you deeper into the cave as tour guides tell you about their successful discoveries and scary encounters (May- September).

 Tip: Wear closed-toe footwear during the tour.